-We're just a bit over halfway through National Novel Writing Month (NaNoWriMo) right now.
-No matter how many words you've written, just remember that you're an amazing writer and have accomplished something.
+We're a bit over halfway through National Novel Writing Month (NaNoWriMo) right now.
+No matter how many words you've written, remember that you're an amazing writer and have accomplished something.
 I'm proud of what you've done so far.
 You've done an awesome job!
 For me?
-I'm at 25,099 words so far.
-I still … Continue reading NaNoWriMo Update!
+I'm at 25,099 words.
+I still got a long way … Continue reading NaNoWriMo Update!

-Every writer - even I - ends up searching the Internet for some kind of inspiration at some point.
+Every writer ends up searching the Internet for some kind of inspiration at some point.
 We end up at places like Pinterest, scrolling through quote after quote.
-After a while, those quotes become quite inspiring.
-Here's some encouraging quotes I've found lately: "A professional writer is an amateur who didn't quit." … Continue reading Inspiring quotes
+After a while, those quotes help.
+Here's some encouraging quotes I've found lately: "A professional writer is an amateur who didn't quit." - Richard Bach "If you don't … Continue reading Inspiring quotes

-Almost every creative person is afraid to let their work be released.
-Which seems strange to write about at the same time.
-We create this being - be it a book or an album or a painting or so - to be shown to the world.
-We design something new all together, knowing the world … Continue reading An artist’s fear
+Many creative people are afraid to release their work.
+Which seems strange at the same time.
+We create this being - a book or an album or a painting or so - for the world to see.
+We design something new all together, knowing someone will see it one day.
+But that's the exact concept … Continue reading An artist’s fear

-Many writers love the word “said”.
-They use it for every piece of dialogue they can.
-However, “said” can be overused.
+Many writers love the word “said.”
+They use it for every dialogue tag they can.
+But writers can overuse “said.”
 Reading “said” gives the reader nothing about the story.
-But there are other words that expand the story, letting the reader know more about the characters and plot.
-These other dialogue tags include: Announced … Continue reading Battles with the word “said”
+But there are other words that expand it, letting the reader know more about the characters and plot.
+These other dialogue tags include: Announced Boasted Commented … Continue reading Battles with the word “said”